odicforcesounds/devblog/docs/github/thoughts.md

 ---
-tags: [ git, github, security, features, privacy ]
+tags: [git, github, security, features, privacy]
 ---

 <h1> Thinking About... </h1>

 <h2> Github.com</h2>

 1. If user use ssh, don't need to use a token.
-2. If User is using a token, he/she can modify .gitconfig with any email and that email is used to sign push request.
+2. If User is using a token, he/she can modify .gitconfig with any email and that email is used to push request.

 ```sh
  This lead 'us' to think:
 ```

 - Monkey can create one repository and emulate several contributions
       - Users may exist or not : email@email.com

 <h3> Monkey Naughty Thoughts </h3>

 - Monkey can have one repo with several contributions from different users..

         - Oh.. this repository have a lot of contributions...

 - Monkey can be other user.. ( hidden / visual-proxy ) to the eyes of other users / visitants.